Promotion (chess): Promotion to a knight

 Promotion to knight may also be done for defensive reasons.
 For example, a knight promotion is a standard defensive technique in a rook versus pawn endgame; a 2006 game between Gata Kamsky and Étienne Bacrot shows such a case.
 White threatens to capture the pawn or checkmate by Rh1 if the black pawn promotes to a queen, rook, or bishop.
-The only move that does not lose for Black is 74... e1=N+!
+The only move that does not lose for Black is 74...e1=N+!
 The resulting rook versus knight endgame is a theoretical draw (see pawnless chess endgame).
 In the actual game, mistakes were made in the rook versus knight endgame, and White won on move 103.

-Zurakhov–Koblencs is a very rare example of a game with two significant promotions to knights; it also features a rare instance of a non-checking knight promotion.
-In the first diagram, Black threatens 57...Nxg7, and if White avoided this by promoting to queen, rook, or bishop, Black would reach a drawn position with 57...Ne7+! and 58...Nxg8.
-The only winning move is 57. g8=N!, which White played.
+Zurakhov–Koblencs, Tbilisi 1956 is a very rare example of a game with two significant promotions to knights; it also features a rare instance of a non-checking knight promotion.
+In the first diagram, Black threatens 57...Nxg7, and if White avoided this by promoting to queen, rook, or bishop, Black would reach a drawn position with the knight fork 57...Ne7+ and 58...Nxg8.
+The only winning move is 57.g8=N!, which White played.

 Twenty-one moves later, the players reached the position in the second diagram.
 Once again, a promotion to anything other than a knight would allow a knight fork, e.g. 79.c8=Q??
 Nd6+ and 80...Nxc8, with a drawn ending.
-White instead played 79. c8=N+!
-(Here, there are other winning moves, such as 79.Kc5.)
-79...
-Kb8 80.
-Kb6 and Black resigned, since White cannot be stopped from promoting a third pawn, this time to a queen.
+White instead played 79.c8=N+! (there are other winning moves, such as 79.Kc5) 79...Kb8 80.Kb6 and Black resigned, since White cannot be stopped from promoting a third pawn, this time to a queen.

 Promotion to a rook

 In the diagrammed position, Black threatens to capture White's pawn and draw the game.
-Promotion to a queen would result in a stalemate, whereas the move 1. g8=R! wins because White can force an elementary checkmate from the resulting position.
+Promotion to a queen would result in a stalemate, whereas the move 1.g8=R! wins because White can force an elementary checkmate from the resulting position.